Josh-XT/AGiXT/docs/1-Getting started/Quick Start.md

 ```
 git clone https://github.com/Josh-XT/AGiXT
 cd AGiXT
-pip install --upgrade pip
-pip install -r requirements.txt
-playwright install --with-deps
-cd streamlit
-streamlit run Main.py
+./AGiXT.sh
 ```

-Any time you want to run AGiXT after that, you can just run `./AGiXT.sh` from the AGiXT directory.
-This will pull the latest changes from the main branch then launch AGiXT.
+Follow the prompts to install the required dependencies.
+Any time you want to run AGiXT in the future, just run `./AGiXT.sh` again.

-You may have to press `Ctrl+C` multiple times to stop AGiXT running in the terminal due to it running multiple processes.

 - Access the web interface at http://localhost:8501
 - Access the AGiXT API documentation at http://localhost:7437